Notable People

 That line lasted because it came from somebody who knew the monster business intimately.

 Ginsberg's criticism also widened.
-He did not just reject Trump's claims on factual grounds.
-He argued that those claims were putting the party on the wrong side of democracy itself, and that using voter-fraud rhetoric as a pretext for suppression would damage the GOP in ways more serious than one election cycle.
+He rejected Trump's claims on factual grounds and argued that those claims were putting the party on the wrong side of democracy itself.
+He warned that using voter-fraud rhetoric as a pretext for suppression would damage the GOP in ways more serious than one election cycle.

 He moved from partisan combat to institutional repair

-One of the more interesting turns in Ginsberg's later career is that he did not merely denounce bad claims and retreat.
-He shifted toward maintenance work.
+One of the more interesting turns in Ginsberg's later career is that he denounced bad claims and then shifted toward maintenance work.

 The Election Official Legal Defense Network biography and later reporting on that project show a lawyer trying to stabilize the people who actually administer elections.
 Working with Democrat Bob Bauer, Ginsberg helped create a pro bono network for local and state election officials facing harassment and legal threats.
 That is a revealing move.
 He went from fighting for one side in election disputes to protecting the administrators whose basic competence both parties depend on.